Androidiana/OnePlus6Oxygen_22.J.62_debloater/README.md

 tying to cleanup OxygenOS

 ### notes
-hope to generate a Magisk module that, using ".replace" approach, removes all extra apks to make OOS like an pure Android AOSP build, no Google, no OnePlus add-ons
+hope to generate a Magisk module that, using ".replace" approach, removes all extra apks to make OOS like a pure Android AOSP build, no Google, no OnePlus add-ons

 ### please
 pay attention, it will removes also File manager, Dialer, SMS, PlayStore, bla bla bla (you can check full list in the folder tree)